siodata/sio-omb-event/README.md

 ## Source

-Draws on the SIO continuity and strategy document, "Scripps and the Moment."
+Draws on the SIO Community's continuity and strategy document, "Scripps and the Moment."
 Prepared by S.C.D.